jlbradley1844/jlbradley1844.github.io/_posts/2024-05-04-another-failed-revolution.md

 The key problem is a number of truths have been lost in the sexual revolution, and societies are now discovering these things the hard way.
-The problem is one of mathematics and family formation, and no amount of freedom is going to fix that.
-Let's lay some of these out in detail.
+The problem is one of mathematics and family formation, and free sexual license cannot fix that.
+Let's detail some of these problems.

 ### Mating opportunities are unlimited only if you ignore math